Getting a flat tyre anywhere or anytime is annoying, but if you don't know how to fix it, it can be a scary predicament.

 Some commuter bikes uses wheel nuts - if this is the case, you'll need a spanner - often 15mm - to loosen these off before you can remove the wheel.

-If it is a rear wheel puncture, adjust the gears so that the chain is on the smallest chainring on the crankset and the smallest cog on the rear cassette.
-This makes rear wheel removal easier.
+If it is a rear wheel puncture, you need to take all the above steps, but ensure you have adjusted the bike gears so that the chain is on the smallest chainring on the crankset and the smallest sprocket on the rear cassette.
+This makes rear wheel removal easier as the chain is at it's slackest.

 Step 2: remove the valve cap and retaining nut